Parsa-Rajabi/cmpt-276/docs/syllabus.md

 #### Request a Remarking

-Requests must include a written case for the re-marking and be submitted to Parsa within 3 days from receiving the mark.
+Requests must include a written case for the re-marking and be submitted to the course instructor within 2 days from receiving the mark.

-The item will be re-marked in their entirety by both Parsa and the marking TA and may result in a higher, unchanged, or lower mark overall which will be final.
+The item will be re-marked in their entirety by both the course instructor and the marking TA and may result in a higher, unchanged, or lower mark overall which will be final.
 You should exercise caution in submitting a remark request purely on the hope of getting a minor grade bump as this often does not work out the way a student hopes for.

 Each student may submit one remarking request for the term.